-Supporters LGBT+ individuals may choose not to come out; such people are referred to as being closeted or in the closet.
-Not every LGBT+ person needs or has "come out".
-After comparing the pros and cons of coming out and being closeted, some people choose not to come out.
+Supporters LGBTQ+ individuals may choose not to come out; such people are referred to as being "closeted" or "in the closet."
+Not every LGBTQ+ person needs or has "come out".
+After weighing the pros and cons of coming out and staying closeted about their LGBTQ+ identity, some people choose not to come out.
 These individuals may come out later, while those who were out may move back into the closet.

 We need to keep in mind that it is still very difficult for members of minority groups to live openly as their true selves.
-The simple fact is that we humans are all different in the way we live our lives.
-It is thus very important to respect the decision to disclose or not to disclose one's identity-and to honor the privacy of the information being disclosed.
+The simple fact is that we humans are all different in how we live our lives.
+It is thus very important to respect the decision to disclose or not to disclose one's identity and to honor the privacy of the information being disclosed.